 The pros and cons of alternate structures for a more democratic and powerful United Nations are discussed in ‘About’ on this site.

 The most likely kind of system might be something like this:

 The benefits of such an organization would be boundless.
 It could have a powerful army that could prevent atrocities, eliminate torturers and eradicate tyrants that use physical force to prohibit the free thinking of others.
-It could regulate in respect of international issues that bear upon the personal and economic security of all people.
+It could regulate on international issues that bear upon the personal and economic security of all people.
 It could enforce such regulations by various means.
-What is wrong with that?
+Sure, there will be tension.
+That’s politics.

-- A stronger and more democratic UN or equivalent body that would enable unwanted dictators and people who commit atrocities to be sorted out swiftly and surely.
+- A stronger and more democratic UN or equivalent body that has the power to enable unwanted dictators and people who commit atrocities to be sorted out swiftly and surely.

-- A system of global governance that enables coordinated responses and enforceable regulation in respect of international behaviours, conduct, people and things that threaten all of our personal security.
+- A system of global governance that enables coordinated responses to global challenges through and enforceable regulation.

 11 February 2015

 updated October 2016